orbitmines/archive/projects/Project - OrbitMines Minecraft.md

 After every level up you can choose between 1 of 3 temporary upgrades/buffs which will be lost upon dying or prestiging

 Classes
-Miner mines in caves explore them loot chest and fight mobs Fisherman explores underwater lost cities like atlantis fights mobs but can also be fighting fishes in the sea without going in the lost cities
-Lumberjack cuts down trees in the forests can find cabins in the wood to explore can build bridges to unlock new areas Farmer explores small villages open fields and gardens can summon animals to help him as well as buff the summons

-Each class has a safe way of playing with no mobs but the rewards from there are very low for example with fishing instead of using the harpoon/trident to kill monsters under the water you can use your fishing rod in a safe area to get some stuff

 prestige
 One tries to get to prestige if they prestige they will get a bit of a permanent upgrade depending on which class they used the upgrade will be different but you will have multiple options for each class for example with fisherman the first 10 prestiges you get +1 speed in water after that 0.1+ or you can choose to increase your luck